 Response: This is a fair point.
 However, we note that the read group findings from our initial submission largely replicated patterns previously reported across four experiments by Maxwell and Huff (2021), particularly for backward and unrelated pairs.
 Similarly, though their focus was on JOL reactivity effects rather than JOL accuracy, Maxwell and Huff (2022) reported a series of analyses in their appendix which further replicated patterns reported in our read group.
 Importantly, Maxwell and Huff (2022) included each of our four pair types (forward, backward, symmetrical, and unrelated) and replicated this pattern across multiple experiments.

-Given the concerns with replication, our revised manuscript includes a follow-up experiment in which participants employed a think-aloud procedure while completing their respective encoding tasks (see our response to Reviewer 1, comment 2).
+Given the concerns with replication, our revised manuscript now includes a follow-up experiment in which participants employed a think-aloud procedure while completing their respective encoding tasks (see our response to Reviewer 1, comment 2).
 As reported in the Experiment 2 results section (pg. xx), this additional experiment largely replicated patterns reported in our initial submission.
 Additionally, these changes do not appear to be limited to the level of memory reported in Experiment 1, as the think-aloud procedure in Experiment 2 consistently improved participants recall relative to Experiment 1.
 Thus, our inclusion of this replication provides further evidence that item-specific and relational strategies are effective at reducing the illusion of competence, largely through improved calibration due to improved recall.

 Comment 3: The authors emphasize purported effects of word pair type and encoding condition on calibration plots.
 To me, all calibration plots seem to reveal very similar hard-easy-effects (= JOLs overestimate memory performance for hard items and underestimate memory performance for easy items) and differences between word types and conditions appear to be limited to the overall level of recall.
 Consistent with my interpretation, the reported a 3 (encoding group) x 4 (pair type) x 11 (JOL bin: 0, 1, …, 9, 10) ANOVA does not reveal significant interactions between encoding group and JOL bin.
 While my interpretation might be wrong, the critical point is that the reported analysis evaluating potential differences between calibration plots fails to provide conclusive evidence for the authors' interpretation (and against mine).
 I'd recommend that the authors replace the ANOVA including JOL bin with a multilevel regression analysis.
 In a regression model, they could easily test whether recall performance increases with JOLs (rather than only whether it differs in some way across JOL bins), whether the strength of a potential increase differs across word types and conditions, and it would also be possible to test for nonlinear relations between JOLs and recall (e.g., curvilinear relations).
 In addition, a regression analysis would be more powerful than the reported ANOVA and would circumvent any issues with violations to the assumption of sphericity (which appear likely but are not addressed in the paper).
 In summary, the authors' conclusions concerning calibration plots require more justification.

-Response: [words here]
+Response: The primary goal of our calibration plots was to provide qualitative information regarding changes in the JOL level at which the illusion of competence emerged for each pair type.
+We included the ANOVAs as a method to test whether the general patterns depicted in each plot differed based on pair types and encoding tasks.
+While we understand your concerns regarding sphericity violations, we have elected to keep these analyses in our revised submission, as the qualitative aspect provided by these plots is their primary importance.
+Furthermore, our finding that calibration plot patterns replicated in Experiment provides further support regarding these plots.